flexivian/flexbench/openapi-module/README.md

 - **--openApiFilePath**: Path to your OpenAPI YAML file.
 Required for all generation scripts.
   - Example: `--openApiFilePath=sample/sample-openapi.yaml`

-- **--outputFilePath**: Path to save the generated `.flex` file or cURL commands.
-Required for generating `.flex` files or cURL commands.
+- **--outputFileName**: Filename for the generated `.flex` file or cURL commands.
+Required for all generation scripts.
-  - Example: `--outputFilePath=./temp/flex-scenario.flex`

-- **--curlOutputFilePath**: Path to save the generated cURL commands.
-Required when generating cURL commands, especially with `generate-all.js`.
-  - Example: `--curlOutputFilePath=./temp/curl-commands.sh`

-- **--flexOutputFilePath**: Path to save the generated `.flex` scenarios.
-Required when generating Flex scenarios, particularly with `generate-all.js`.
-  - Example: `--flexOutputFilePath=./temp/flex-scenario.flex`
+  - Example: `--outputFileName=flex-scenario.flex`

 - **--useGPT**: Flag to determine whether to use GPT for generating `.flex` scenarios.
 Set to true for GPT-based generation, or false for static.
 Defaults to the setting in `config.js`.
   - Example: `--useGPT=true`

-- **--gptOutputFilename**: Filename for the generated `.flex` file when using GPT.
-Optional; defaults to the filename in `config.js` if not provided.
-  - Example: `--gptOutputFilename=my-custom-scenario.flex`

 - **--consumer**: Specifies the format of the `.flex` file for either `desktop-app` or `server-app`.
 Optional; defaults to the setting in `config.js` if not provided.
   - Example: `--consumer=desktop-app`